hsingchien/1p_preprocessing/README.md

 * If the ROI contour looks irregular, it is likely a bad one, check the neighboring ROIs.

-At the end of the cell rejection, switch the view of axes 2 to maxproj, toggle visibility of good/bad ROIs, use the MATLAB buit-in zoom in tool and pan tool to do a final quick check.
+At the end of the cell rejection, switch axes 2 to maxproj, toggle visibility of good/bad ROIs, use the MATLAB buit-in zoom in tool and pan tool to do a final quick check.